yitaozh/yitaozh.github.io/source/_posts/734-Sentence-Similarity.md

 - `x<sub>i</sub>` and `y<sub>i</sub>` consist of lower-case and upper-case English letters.
 - All the pairs `(x<sub>i</sub>,<sub> </sub>y<sub>i</sub>)` are **distinct** .

+## Hints/Notes

+- record the mapping and compare each word

 ## Solution

 Language: **C++**